VysotskiVadim/VysotskiVadim.blog/_drafts/2023-05-05-pragmatic-programmer-book.markdown

 ---
 layout: post
-title: "Top X takeaways from \"Pragmatic Programmer\" book"
+title: "Notes from \"Pragmatic Programmer\" book"
 date: 2023-05-05 10:20:00 +0200
 image: /assets/detect_memory_leak_image.jpg
-description: "Top X takeaways from \"Pragmatic Programmer\" book"
+description: "Notes from \"Pragmatic Programmer\" book"
 postImage:
   src: detect_memory_leak_image
   alt: Foam reveals a leak
 twitterLink: https://twitter.com/VysotskiVadim/
 ---

 # Introduction

+I have read the ["Pragmatic Programmer"](https://a.co/d/6TqIgPl) book and would like to share a few ideas/concepts that resonated with me.

 > “The best books... are those that tell you what you know already.”
 -- George Orwell

-I have read the ["Pragmatic Programmer"](https://a.co/d/6TqIgPl) book and would like to share a few ideas/concepts that resonated with me.
-I had been thinking about those ideas before I even started reading the book.
+I had 9 years of production experience when I read this book.
-The book provided me with missing pieces of the puzzle to see a bigger picture, to finally understand solutions that had been floating in the air.

-The book covers many aspects of programming, and I'm certain that every developer finds their pieces of a puzzle that are relevant to their problems and experience.

-# Takeaways from the book
+I had seen the majority of advice from the book before.

-The ideas are ordered by value.

-### What's a pragmatic programmer goal?

-Be a problem solver

-Delight your user.
-Ask how to understand success of the project Sometimes requirements are Guesses.
+However some of the ideas were exactly what I was looking for, because they were related to the problems I experience daily.

+# Notes

+I ordered the notes by value, putting the ones I find the most important first.
+The notes themselves are brief, but I will include the name of the book chapter.

+### Why do we write code at all?

+Users have business problems that need to be solved.
+Software isn't a goal, it is only a means to achieve the goal.
+Ask your customer, "How will we know that the project is successful after it's done?".
+Keep the goal in mind, make it clear for your team.
+Analyze requirements if they correlate with the goal, they're quite often aren't.
+It doesn't matter if software is delivered in time, if it's bug free, etc, if the software doesn't solve user's problems.
+Be more than a coder.
+Be a problem solver, that's what the essence of a Pragmatic Programmer.

+Read `Topic 51: Delight Your Users`.

+### Work with others

+> Build the code, not your ego.

+Don't worry if

+> Try to understand others viewpoint, difference isn't wrong.

+### Different techniques

 The goal it's using a technique, the goal is to deliver good software.

-A bug free system that answers wrong question isn't useful.

-### Work with others

-Build the code, not your ego.
-Try to understand others viewpoint, difference isn't wrong.

 ### Small steps